cointop-sh/cointop/README.md

 - Q: I'm no longer seeing any data!

-  - A: Run `cointop --clean` to delete the cache and then rerun cointop.
+  - A: Run cointop with the `--clean` flag to delete the cache.
 If you're still not seeing any data, then please [submit an issue](https://github.com/miguelmota/cointop/issues/new).

 - Q: How do I get a CoinMarketCap Pro API key?